Documentation

 Add Subtitles

-Frame rate control (10/15/24 fps), resolution presets, palette optimization for GIF quality, start time and duration selection.
+Frame rate (10/15/24 fps), width presets, palette generation and paletteuse for quality, start time and duration selection.
+Output is GIF only today; WebP output is planned.

 Extract Thumbnails

-Single frame at a timestamp, 4x4 contact sheet grid, or one frame every N seconds.
+Single frame at a timestamp, 4x4 contact sheet, or one frame every 5 seconds.
+Output is PNG.

 Watermark